JOHIRRIHAN/JOHIRRIHAN/README.md

-# Hey there :wave:, I'm Kenneth, it's a pleasure to meet you!
+# Hey there :wave:, I'm JOHIR RIHAN, it's a pleasure to meet you!

 ### A few things about me
 - I am frontend web developer doing all things creative to make the web a more unique and awesome place.
 - Coffee, photography, music and art are my happy places
 - I enjoy bringing a static design or idea to life and learning new technologies.
-- Skilled in creating responsive designs, UI Design, HTML Emails, copywriting, and social media marketing.
+- Skilled in creating responsive designs, UI Design, HTML , css tailwindCSS, Javascript, React, Mysql, Php.
 <!-- - Graduated in 2021 with a B.S. in Web Design & Development from Southern New Hampshire University
  - Currently working on a web application for film photography and for international travel -->